eriiire/LambdaStepCompute/Presentation.md

 - To run R code N times in parallel (currently 10, but scalable for the future).
 - To store the results
 - To aggregate the results of these runs.
-- To explore options for running R code in AWS Lambda functions.
+- To explore options for running R code in AWS Lambda functions using containers.

 ---